NCSU-Libraries/archivesspace_remote_browse_api_extension/README.md

 ####Parameters

-Both parameters are required an, Repository and Resource must exist.
+Both parameters are required, and Repository and Resource must exist.

 * id (integer) – The ID of the resource
 * repo_id (integer) – The Repository ID